-Measuring the U.S.-China Innovation Gap: Initial Findings of the UCSD-Tsinghua Innovation Metrics Survey Project
+Measuring the U.S.-China Innovation Gap: The UCSD-Tsinghua Innovation Metrics Survey

 In this research brief, we report a new methodology to measure innovation between industries in the United States and China.Download